 I recognize that academic integrity must serve as the foundation to my academic and social learning.
-I understand that an education without integrity has less value and provides me with fewer opportunities to develop into a critical thinker and responsible citizen.
-Likewise, education with academic integrity gives me the chance to develop character, fortitude, and excellence in learning.
+I understand that an education without integrity has less value and provides me with fewer opportunities to chance to develop character, fortitude, and excellence in learning.
 I understand that academic integrity at our school is only as powerful as I, my peers, my parents, and my educators collectively make it, and I am committed to making it part of the social fabric of our school.